Calibration and Validation Activities – Sentinel-3 OLCI Technical Guide – Sentinel Online

 Calibration and Validation Activities

-Dedicated SENTINEL-3 calibration tasks include:
+Dedicated Copernicus Sentinel-3 calibration tasks include:

-Dedicated SENTINEL-3 validation tasks include:
+Dedicated Copernicus Sentinel-3 validation tasks include:

 - commissioning phase Level-2 algorithm verification for all Level-2 'baseline' products

 - Level-2 algorithm validation starting during the commissioning phase and continued throughout phase E2

 - quantification of Level-1 and Level-2 product error estimates

 - long term monitoring for consistency and constant quality of geophysical products